-Not that long ago, Google used to rely heavily on third party directories and citation or listings consistency as a critical ranking signal.
+Not that long ago, Google used to rely heavily on third-party directories and citation or listings consistency as a critical ranking signal.
 So much so that it was widely considered the most important local SEO tactic.
-But perceptions have changed in the past few years as Google has increasingly emphasized Google My Business and reduced its reliance on third party data.
+But perceptions have changed in the past few years as Google has increasingly emphasized Google My Business and reduced its reliance on third-party data.

 So, while allowing that citations still have a role to play, some local SEOs now recommend against listings management as an unnecessary expense for most SMBs (though not enterprises).
-It's common now for local SEOs to advocate claiming local profiles on Google, Yelp, Facebook and argue in favor of ignoring everything else.
+It's common now for local SEOs to advocate claiming local profiles on Google, Yelp, and Facebook and argue in favor of ignoring everything else.

-Given this emerging conventional wisdom we decided to take a closer look at the data and determine whether business listings syndication to an extended network of directories had any impact on local search visibility.
+Given this emerging conventional wisdom, we decided to take a closer look at the data and determine whether business listings syndication to an extended network of directories had any impact on local search visibility.
 This study really began as an internal investigation to determine “what was really going on” in the market.
-To do so, we identified a large “before and after” Uberall customer data set that included 115,000 customer locations across the US, UK, Germany and France.
+To do so, we identified a large “before and after” Uberall customer data set that included 115,000 customer locations across the US, UK, Germany, and France.
 Roughly 80,000 of those business listings were for European locations and 35,000 were in the US.
 We also broke down these data sets further into enterprise and small business segments.

 Google My Business, Bing, Facebook, Apple Maps

-At the highest level, the study examined and compared the performance of businesses listed on four key sites - Google My Business, Bing, Facebook, Apple Maps - to those distributed on an extended directories network (as many as 40 sites).
+At the highest level, the study examined and compared the performance of businesses listed on four key sites - Google My Business, Bing, Facebook, and Apple Maps - to those distributed on an extended directories network (as many as 40 sites).
 All the listings appeared on the four sites; the non-control group was pushed to the extended network, which included Yelp in the US.